matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `report_stats_endpoint`

-The endpoint to report the anonymized homeserver usage statistics to.
+The endpoint to report homeserver usage statistics to.
 Defaults to https://matrix.org/report-usage-stats/push

 Example configuration: